collectiveaccess/providence/README.md

 CollectiveAccess is freely available under the open source GNU Public License version 3.

-### About CollectiveAccess 1.7.13
+### About CollectiveAccess 1.7.14

-Version 1.7.13 is a maintenance release with these bug fixes and minor improvements:
+Version 1.7.14 is a maintenance release with these bug fixes and minor improvements:
-* Resolve issue where when importing multiple media onto a single record via the data importer, the last imported media is tagged as primary rather than the first.
-* Resolve issue where logging into accounts with numeric login names would fail
-* Correct various errors in database schema that would cause errors with recent versions of MariaDB
+* Add checks to prevent potential XSS and CSRF security vulnerabilities
+* Handle non-standard ports when generating URL for background search indexing
-* Bump version on selected vendor libraries due to advisories
+* Update selected 3rd party libraries for bug fixes
-* Improve formatting of summary displays
+* Improve script path parsing to addresses issues for systems running PHP-FPM proxies where quick search expressions containing spaces (or other URL escaped characters) will throw an invalid controller error when "full results" is selected.
+This is due to a bug in PHP processing of content for $_SERVER['SCRIPT_NAME'] in several PHP 7.x versions when running as PHP-FPM.
+See https://bugs.php.net/bug.php?id=74129.

 Note that this version is not yet compatible with PHP version 8.
 Please use versions 7.3 or 7.4.